SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

    indirect and polite way in modern Irish to refer to Blacks.

-So even if you spot the racist jerk a few points for grammar, word order, and incorrect use of the dictionary&hellip; he ended up _almost_ saying "Black Lives Matter"!
+So even if you spot the racist jerk a few points for grammar, word order, and incorrect use of the dictionary&hellip; he ended up _almost_ saying something close to "Black Lives Matter"!

 The fact that I have to reach this far to find something funny is symptomatic of just how dark the times are.
-We're being taken down by people who are not just violent racists, but who are _this stupid._
+We're being taken down by people who are not just violent racists, but who are _this stupid,_ too.

 And we haven't even _started_ in on climate change, that may kill billions in the generations to come.
 If you're a boomer like your humble Weekend Editor and are puzzled why the millennials seem mad at you, this is why.
 In their place, I'd be mad at us too.
-(I vs Us??
+(I _vs_ Us??
 Counterfactual subjunctives and pronominal reference don't play well together in English!
 Do they do any better in any other languages?)

 ## The Good News: 6 Reasons to Hope